has been around since 2004 - it started off slowly, only available to

 The big secret #3

-- we mentioned earlier that beside the phrase News Feed
+- It used to be the case that beside the phrase News Feed

 in the left-hand column there was another one of those little 'v